 Site Cost: Rs 42 lacs to 62 lacs

-This is the most common plot dimensions seen all across Bengaluru, It’s highly preferred by mid-income category hence these dimensions are always in demand.
+This is the most common plot dimension seen all across Bengaluru, It’s highly preferred by the mid-income category hence these dimensions are always in demand.

-But there might be some risks for purchasing these of owning these properties such as Land might not be Converted, Land not approved for forming sites, It might be still under a green belt, No proper infrastructure, No Common amenities area created, Buildings might have deviations in construction etc.
+But there might be some risks for purchasing or owning these properties such as Land might not be Converted, Land not approved for forming sites, It might be still under a green belt, No proper infrastructure, No Common amenities area created, Buildings might have deviations in construction, etc.

 BUA: 1800 sq ft to 3000 sq ft

-If Budget Permits one can continue with below requirements for above Floors.
+If the Budget Permits one can continue with the below requirements for the above Floors.

 Fourth Floor: Gym area of 200 sq ft + Can have a provision for Bar area / Barbeque deck seating + Small terrace garden with a potted arrangement.

-As informed above the option of having Third Floor or Fourth-floor having additional luxury amenities including the LIFT option again depending on the budget allocated by the Architect at the time of finalizing the House plans.
+As informed above the option of having the Third Floor or fourth floor having additional luxury amenities including the LIFT option again depends on the budget allocated by the Architect at the time of finalizing the House plans.